 We’re still in the very early stages of our investigation and don’t have all the facts — including who may be behind this.

 Facebook, Apple, Spotify, Youtube and Pinterest remove Alex Jones and Infowars from their platforms.
-Twitter initially refuses to do so, but follows suits shortly afterwards, following campaigns by mainstream media.
+Twitter initially refuses to do so, but follows suit shortly afterwards, following campaigns by mainstream media.

 Telesur English, a multi-state-funded Latin American news network, says that Facebook has removed its page for the second time this year “without any specific reason being provided.”

 “This is an alarming development in light of the recent shutting down of pages that don't fit a mainstream narrative,” they say.

 The UK Council for Internet Safety (UKCIS) is the successor to the UK Council for Child Internet Safety (UKCCIS).
 It has an 'expanded scope' to improve online safety for everyone in the UK.

 The Executive Board brings together expertise from a range of organisations in the tech industry, civil society and public sector, including:

 - Children’s Commissioner

 - Independent Advisory Group on Hate Crime